Nanjemoy Formation: Stratigraphy

 The Nanjemoy Formation belongs to two geologic groups; the Wilcox Group of the Gulf of Mexico Basin in the southernmost surface expression of the formation and the Pamunkey Group in the northern and central portions from Maryland in the north through Virginia and the Carolinas.
 Both geologic groups have been dated to the early Paleogene; the Paleocene and Eocene periods, or in the commonly used NALMA classification; Wasatchian, defined by the age-equivalent Wasatch Formation of Wyoming.

-The third-oldest unit in the Pamunkey Group is the Nanjemoy Formation that overlies the Marlboro Clay and is partly overlain by the Piney Point Formation and in many areas covered by the Miocene Calvert Formation, separated by an unconformity representing about 34 Ma.
+This formation is the third-oldest formation in the Pamunkey Group and overlies the Marlboro Clay.
+The Nanjemoy is partly overlain by the Piney Point Formation and in many areas covered by the Miocene Calvert Formation, separated by an unconformity representing about 34 Ma.

 The upper surface reaches an elevation of about 50 m and is overlain in most places by the Calvert Formation (Tc).
 The unit is present only in the southeastern part of the map area of Washington D.C., and it reaches a maximum thickness of about 20 m.